bidwej/publication-planner/README.md

 # Paper Planner

-A sophisticated academic paper scheduling system that optimizes the submission timeline for research papers, abstracts, and posters while respecting various constraints and business rules.
+An academic paper scheduling system that optimizes the submission timeline for research papers, abstracts, and posters while respecting various constraints and business rules.

 ## Overview